leoshimo/vrs/docs/source-embedded-debug-tools.md

 decimal strings.
 Scripts can use the existing `get`, `filter`, and `map` operations to build another viewer. `vrsctl -s dbg -f` also exposes raw live updates.

-Each runtime has one in-memory recording of up to 512 call/scope records.
+Each runtime has one in-memory recording of up to 512 call/scope records and 4 MiB of encoded record data, keeping snapshots within the connection limit.
 Recording uses a nonblocking publication path; a slow viewer cannot hold up the computation.
 Viewers reconcile with snapshots to recover dropped pub/sub notifications.
 If the recording lock is busy, an observation may be dropped;